amd/ryzen-ai-documentation/docs/alternate_quantization_setup.rst

 Vitis AI Quantizer for PyTorch/TensorFlow/TensorFlow 2
 ******************************************************

-The Vitis AI Quantizer, integrated as a component of either PyTorch, TensorFlow or TensorFlow 2, is distributed through framework-specific Docker containers.
+The Vitis AI Quantizer, integrated as a component of either PyTorch, TensorFlow, or TensorFlow 2, is distributed through framework-specific Docker containers.

 The Vitis AI Docker containers can be installed on Ubuntu 20.04, CentOS 7.8, 7.9, 8.1, and RHEL 8.3, 8.4.
-The developers working on Windows 11 can use WSL for installing the Vitis AI Docker containers.
+For developers working on Windows 11, WSL can be used to install the Vitis AI Docker containers.

 Standard Containers
 ===================

-Multiple versions of the Docker container are available, each tailored to specific a frameworks Follow the Docker download and running instructions as per the following links:
+Multiple versions of the Docker container are available, each tailored to specific frameworks.
+Follow the Docker download and running instructions as per the following links:

 .. list-table::
    :widths: 30 70